mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddia_02.md

 The SQL data model faces criticism due to the **impedance mismatch** between relational tables and object-oriented programming languages.
 Object-oriented models represent data as objects with properties and methods, while relational models use tables with columns and rows.
 Flattening object hierarchies or joining multiple tables may be necessary.
 This requires a translation layer, like object-relational mapping (ORM) tools, adding complexity in handling data.

-{{< hint info >}}
-**LinkedIn Example**
-- Unique identifier: user_id
-- Columns on the users table: first_name, last_name
-- One-to-many relationship from the user to: job positions, education
-{{< /hint >}}

 How to represent this One-to-many relationship:
-- **Separate Tables**: Positions, education, and contact information stored in separate tables with foreign key references.
+- **Separate Tables**: Positions, education, and contact information are stored in tables with foreign key references.
-- **Structured Datatypes**: SQL versions support structured datatypes, XML, and JSON for storing multi-valued data within a single row.
+- **Structured Datatypes**: SQL versions support structured datatypes, XML, and JSON storing multi-valued data within a single row.
 - **JSON/XML as a text**: Encode jobs, education, and contact info as JSON or XML documents stored in a text column in the database.

 For a self-contained document-like data structure like a résumé, a JSON representation is appropriate.
-It also provides better data locality.
+It also provides a better data locality.
 Document-oriented databases such as `MongoDB`, `RethinkDB`, `CouchDB`, and `Espresso` support this model.

 ```json
 {